 Please contact our legal team if you have been bitten or attacked by a dog.
-Our San Bernardino dog bite lawyers have decades in the courtrooms and a 99% success rate.
+Our San Bernardino dog bite lawyers have a 99% success rate for decades in the courtrooms.
 Read on to learn more about the dog bite laws in San Bernardino, and call (800) 561-4887 for a free and private consultation.

 San Bernardino County officials have reacted to a number of vicious dog attacks in the county in recent years and updated their dangerous dog laws to protect their communities.
 Here are some of the county ordinances that define “dangerous” and “vicious” dogs and state the procedures that must be followed if a dog attack does occur.

 § 32.0101 Definitions: Potentially Dangerous Animal

 Any animal which, unprovoked, on two separate occasions within any 36-month period, engages in any behavior that requires a defensive action by any person to prevent bodily injury, but only if the person and the animal are off the property of the owner or keeper of the animal when the animal behavior occurs;

 Any animal, which, unprovoked, bites a person causing a less than severe injury, as defined below in this Subdivision;